Kroko-fant/eco-engine/README.md

 Contributions to Eco engine are welcome!
 If you encounter any issues, have suggestions, or would like to contribute new features, please feel free to open a GitHub issue or submit a pull request.

 License
-This project is licensed under the [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License).
+This project is licensed under the [Affero General Public License](https://en.wikipedia.org/wiki/Affero_General_Public_License).